cazyw/photo-blog/README.md

 Downloaded via the RailsInstaller [http://railsinstaller.org/en].
 This includes DevKit which is necessary for a Windows environment (e.g. for paperclip gem)

+See the discussion section below for additional information about the creation of this app.

 ## Operating Instructions

-The Blog is at https://foodforthesoul-blog.herokuapp.com/
+The Blog is on Heroku - [Food for the Soul](https://foodforthesoul-blog.herokuapp.com/)

 Users can
 * view entries by everyone